jcalpickard/jcalpickard.github.io/_compost/project-ontology.md

 Choosing to "de-projectify" some undertakings? (as [[side-missions]], or otherwise)

 - [?]
 What does it mean to look at the project as a _genre_?
+- [?]
+How do we define the boundaries of a project?
+Is it limited to formal, structured endeavors, or can it include informal, ad-hoc initiatives?
+- [?]